-As shown in Table 2a, over the period fiscal year 2001 through fiscal year 2015, the average annual net interest income effect of U.S. participation in the SDR Department was positive \$1 million, while the cumulative net interest income effect was positive \$9 million.
-During the same period, the average annual valuation change on U.S. SDR holdings was positive \$46 million, while the cumulative valuation change was positive \$695 million.
+As shown in Table 2a, over the period fiscal year 2001 through fiscal year 2016, the average annual net interest income effect of U.S. participation in the SDR Department was zero, while the cumulative net interest income effect was positive \$5 million.
+During the same period, the average annual valuation change on U.S. SDR holdings was positive \$43 million, while the cumulative valuation change was positive \$691 million.

-As shown in Table 2b, for the fiscal years 2013, 2014, and 2015, the net interest income effect of U.S. participation in the SDR Department was negative \$2 million, negative \$3 million, and negative \$3 million, respectively.
-The valuation change on U.S. SDR holdings for each quarter of fiscal years 2013, 2014, and 2015 was negative \$4 million, negative \$27 million, and negative \$42 million, respectively, again reflecting the effects of dollar appreciation.
+As shown in Table 2b, for the fiscal year 2016, the net interest income effect of U.S. participation in the SDR Department was negative \$4 million.
+The valuation change on U.S. SDR holdings for fiscal year 2016 was also negative \$4 million, again reflecting the effects of dollar appreciation.4